Sukantanath108/Sukantanath108/README.md

 🎯 About Me
-I'm a passionate third year mechanical engineering student, a deep learning and AI enthusiast dedicatedly working to acquire knowledge in the domains of autonomous navigation systems, AI agent building, Face Recognition.
+I'm a passionate third-year mechanical engineering student, a deep learning and AI enthusiast, dedicated to acquiring knowledge in the domains of autonomous navigation systems, AI agent building and Face Recognition.
 I aim to lead the development of cutting-edge computer vision and deep learning solutions that enable rovers to navigate and operate independently in challenging environments.
 My journey combines theoretical knowledge with hands-on engineering, focusing on the intersection where computer vision meets autonomous robotics.
 - 📫 Reach me at: nathsukanta007@gmail.com
 - ⚡ Connect with me : [LinkedIn](https://www.linkedin.com/in/sukanta108/)